bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_4.markdown

 - Learn how the View communicates with Controller
 - Learn how Controller interacts with the Model and how Controller picks the next View to show to the user.

+## Context ##

+Why MVC architecture?
+The advantage of MVC is the clean separation of View from the Model and Controller allows you to allocate work to teams according to their strenghts.
+The View layer can be developed in parallel by the front-end developers without waiting for the Model and Controller parts to be completed by the back-end developers.

+If we agree on the contract between the front-end and back-end by defining the data representation exchanged between the client and server then we can develop in parallel.

 ## Steps ##

 ### Step 1 ###